-The curriculum at all key stages are personalised to the needs, aptitudes, interests and abilities of pupils.
-Each school has a distinctive curriculum offer.
-However, all pupils have access to a curriculum that:
+The curriculum at all key stages is personalised to the needs, aptitudes, interests and abilities of students.
+All students have access to a curriculum that:

 ICT (discreetly taught)